ExpressLRS/Docs/docs/software/mfd-crossbow.md

 Once configured, power up your GPS-equipped craft and establish the link between your ELRS Transmitter and Receiver.
 Ensure that GPS telemetry is being received on your handset (go to the `Model` menu in EdgeTX, and inspect the Telemetry page to make sure you are getting GPS coordinates).

-The Crossbow status screen should now be showing `DLink:100%` and `GPS:` should reflect the number of sats aquired.
+The Crossbow status screen should now be showing `DLink:100%` and `GPS:` should reflect the number of sats acquired.
 Once `GPS:` is greater than 6, press the right button to set home, as per the user manual.

 ## Troubleshooting
 If you encounter issues: